-a) Legal Advice
+a.
+Legal Advice

-If a supervisor, manager or department head is made aware of a harassment circumstance which they believe may have involved criminal behaviour, the supervisor, department head or manager shall, through the Human Resources Department, contact legal representation to seek whether the matter has crossed the line into criminal action.
+If a Department Director (or designate) is made aware of a harassment circumstance which they believe may have involved criminal behaviour, the Department Director shall, through Banff Centre Human Resources, contact legal representation to seek whether the matter has crossed the line into criminal action.

-b) Role of the Investigator
+b.
+Role of the Investigator

-Where, in the opinion of the investigator, behaviour of a criminal nature has occurred, the investigator shall document the behaviour, provide advice to the complainant with respect to advancing the complaint to the police and immediately inform the Department Director and Human Resources of the matter.
+Where, in the opinion of the investigator, behaviour of a criminal nature has occurred, the investigator shall document the behaviour, provide information to the complainant with respect to advancing the complaint to the police and immediately inform the Department Director (or designate) of the matter.

-c) Advance a Criminal Complaint
+c.
+Advance a Criminal Complaint

 At any time during the process of handling a complaint where the behaviour of the alleged harasser may be considered to be criminal in nature, and particularly if the matter is investigated and substantiated, the complainant must be advised that he/she has the opportunity to advance a criminal complaint to the police for investigation.
-In such circumstances where an employee chooses to advance a criminal complaint, The Banff Centre will offer support to do so.
+In such circumstances where a complainant chooses to advance a criminal complaint, the Banff Centre will offer support to do so.

-d) Banff Centre May Advance Complaint
+d.
+The Banff Centre May Advance Complaint

 In cases where the complainant had been afforded the opportunity to advance a criminal complaint but chose not to do so, those wishes should be respected except where there is an overriding concern.
-Managers/department heads who believe a particular matter should be raised with the police, despite the complainant(s)' wishes, must first raise the matter with their Human Resources who will seek legal advice.
+Department Directors/department heads who believe a particular matter should be raised with the police, despite the complainant(s)' wishes, must first raise the matter with the Senior Leader, the Security Services Department and Participant Resources/Human Resources who will seek legal advice.

-4. Discipline measures
+4. DISCIPLINE MEASURES

 The Senior Leader shall decide whether or not disciplinary action should be taken.
-The Senior Leader's decision will be based on representations made by the complainant, the alleged harasser and the investigator's report.
+The Senior Leader's decision will be based on representations made by the complainant, the